RaphaelTurtlePower/objc_ios_guides/Week-1-Homework.md

   - Add UILabels with attributed text (instead of plain text), so that you can bold individual words.
   - Setup CocoaPods for managing 3rd party libraries and use TTTAttributedLabel to style the link and make it clickable
   - Optional: Move the textfield when the keyboard appears
-  - Optional: Configure the autoresizingMasks to support rotation
   - Optional: Implement the same page programatically without using Interface Builder
 - Group project
   - Meet with your group and decide on two possible app ideas.